abhi7585/Cloud-Counselage-L3-Python-Assignment/README.md

 # PROBLEM STATEMENT

-# TECHNOLOGY: PYTHON

-Complete all the 10 coding questions given below.
-In order to clear this assignment, your code should pass the test cases.
-Create a Github repository and commit all your 10 codes in your Github repository.

-Alongside, create a HackerRank account and complete the task “30 days of code”.

 ## CODING QUESTIONS:1
 Read two integers from STDIN and print three lines where:
 ● The first line contains the sum of the two numbers.